 As custodians of the information entrusted to them by customers, cloud vendors have a duty to build in the highest levels of security to protect that data.

 Vendors should never be in a position to hand over a customer’s data on their own, any more than a bank should be able to open your safe deposit box without your key.
 It doesn’t matter what the cloud vendor’s position may be on the continuum between privacy and intelligence gathering.
-(That’s a major reason Syncplicity has chosen to use a “split key” system that precludes us from having any access to customer data without their express consent.)
+(That’s a major reason Syncplicity by Axway has chosen to use a “split key” system that precludes us from having any access to customer data without their express consent.)

 In addition, vendors also have a responsibility to provide their enterprise customers with the ability to control precisely where their data are stored.
 Admittedly, keeping data secure is a daunting task from the vendor’s perspective.
 Attacks are more sophisticated every day and there are new laws and lots of uncertainty around them internationally.